the-events-calendar/the-events-calendar-category-colors/README.md

 ### CSS

 * add this dynamic stylesheet to load only in calendar pages
-* function to return event category names to array
+* function to return event category slugs to array
 * function to write out _custom_ css entries per category/color combination

 ### plugin